uriagassi/sash/README.md

     clear_sash

+**Using VPN**

+If you use VPN to connect to your instances, which means you connect via the machines private IP, you should set the environment variable `SASH_USE_VPN` to `true` - add the following line to `~/.profile`:

+    export SASH_USE_VPN=true

+This will configure the API to connect via private IPs instead of public IPs.

 **Multiple instances with the same name**

 If there are multiple instances with the same name, the first instance returned will be selected.
 If you want to select another, you can do it